The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 18

 Schwab U.S. Broad Market ETF pays out dividends as a pass-through of income generated by its underlying holdings, making a traditional payout ratio not applicable (fund/ETF).
-Schwab U.S. Broad Market ETF dividend safety is therefore tied to the aggregate dividend income produced by the stocks within the Dow Jones U.S. Broad Stock Market Index, not to a single company's earnings.
-The most significant pressure on the payout level is that the underlying index's dividend income can fall when constituent companies cut or suspend their own dividends, as the history table shows with year-over-year declines in multiple periods.
+Schwab U.S. Broad Market ETF dividend safety is therefore tied directly to the dividend income produced by the hundreds of companies the fund holds, not to a single company's earnings or cash flow decisions.
+The most significant pressure on the payout level is the variability of dividends across those underlying holdings, which has already produced year-over-year declines in the fund's history.

 Schwab U.S. Broad Market ETF dividend history shows a CAGR of 3.1% per year from 2010 to 2024.
-Per-share dividends grew from $0.4430 to $0.6774 over that window (2025 and 2026 figures are partial years and excluded from the CAGR).
-The largest single-year jump in the window was 93.3% in 2011, though the data also contains at least one year-over-year decline exceeding 5%, meaning growth has not been linear.
+Per-share payments grew from $0.4430 in 2010 to $0.6774 in 2024 (with 2025 and 2026 both partial years and not included in the CAGR).
+The largest single-year jump in the window was 93.3% in 2011, but the data also includes at least one year-over-year decline exceeding 5%, so growth has not been linear.

 | Period | CAGR | From | To |